 Renting a car or a scooter is a great option for exploring Milos independently.
 There are several car and scooter rental agencies on the island.
 Keep in mind that during peak tourist seasons, it’s recommended to book in advance to secure your preferred mode of transport.

 Additionally, you can use public bus, which is the cheapest way to see all the major towns.
 Taxis can be find around the port, the airport and the main streets of Milos.

 Where to stay in Milos without a car?

 The best areas to stay in Milos without a car are Adamas and Pollonia.
 These areas are known for their walkability, wide range of tourist amenities, and well-connected to bus, making them great bases for car-free holidays in Milos.

 Adamas is the transport hub of the island, offering easiest access from the port, airport, and other towns and villages on the island.

-The best areas to stay in Milos for first-timers are neighborhoods of Adamas, Pollonia, Trypiti, Plaka Milou, Triovasalos, Mandrakia, Klima, Firopotamos, Pachena, and Paliochori.
+The best areas to stay in Milos for tourists are Adamas, Pollonia, Trypiti, Plaka Milou, Triovasalos, Mandrakia, Klima, Firopotamos, Pachena, and Paliochori.
 These are popular and safe areas that offer a wide range of attractions and amenities.

-Pollonia is a charming fishing village more quieter with beach, restaurants, and harbour are within walking distance from each other.
-Plaka is the capital with lots of bars and restaurants, good nightlife, and sunset views, but there is no beach in the village.
+Pollonia is a charming fishing village more quieter with beach, restaurants, and harbour.
+Plaka is the capital with lots of bars and restaurants, nightlife, and sunset views, no beach in the village.